SarinSwift/CoreDataStructures/README.md

 * They can contain any data/object as long as it only occurs once in the set.
 * Can be pretty time efficient because under the hood, they are implemented by a hash table!

+## Trees
+**Non-Linear data structure**

+**Terms:**
+1. Root: Top most of a tree
+2. Link/Edge: The reference of the parent node to the child node
+3. Child: Any node that can go up to a parent
+4. Parent: Any node that has a reference to another node
+5. Sibling: Group of nodes that have the same parent
+6. Internal/Branch node: nodes that have at least 1 child
+7. External/Leaf node: node that has NO child nodes

+**Classifications:**
+1. Depth: The number of links it takes to reach that node from the root
+2. Height of a node: the maximum number of links from a node to it's furthest leaf.

+Every binary tree will have at most 2 subtrees (left subtree, and right subtree)